-The study was conducted comparing the four main approaches in the area of integration, and how it is used to exchange messages between systems based on SOA standards, considered the state of art in the field of systems integration.
+The study was conducted comparing the four main approaches in the area of integration, and how it's used to exchange messages between systems based on SOA standards, considerate the state of art in the field of systems integration.

-The study presented a proposed integration model through a generic protocol, using the concepts of JC3IEDM to exchange messages among existing systems of maritime situational awareness, both those already in use and those available for study.
+Was presented a proposed integration model through a generic protocol, using the concepts of JC3IEDM to exchange messages between existing systems of maritime situational awareness, already in use, and available for study.

-As a result of field research conducted in Brazilian Navy organizations, we have obtained the necessary requirements for Command and Control of a Joint Operation at the Operational level.
-It was emphasized that delay in data flow impedes the progress of actions during the Combined Operations exercises.
-As an overview: the protocol should operate as a message handling service, allowing for exchange of information between the systems to be integrated.
-Based on field research and previous experiences in maritime systems of situational awareness, the requirements for the protocol were established.
+As a result of field research conducted in the Brazilian Navy organizations, we obtained the necessary requirements for Command and Control of a Joint Operation at the Operational level.
+It was emphasized that the delay in the data flow holds the progress of actions during the Combined Operations exercises.
+In an overview, the protocol should operate as a message handling service, allowing for exchange of information between the systems to be integrated.
+Based on the field research and previous experiences in maritime systems of situational awareness, the requirements for the protocol were established.

-The protocol should route messages between systems.
+The protocol should only route messages between systems.
 Its interface should be available for communication between systems, via standard Internet protocol.